ricktu288/ray-optics/simulator/js/objs/README.md

 | Other -> Text | `text` |
 | Other -> Line / Arrow | `line` |
 | Other -> Drawing | `drawing` |

-See [here](https://github.com/ricktu288/ray-optics/wiki/The-structure-of-a-tool-(obj)) for the structure of a tool.